QubesOS/qubes-doc/configuration/config-files.md

 Currently supported settings:

 -   `allow_fullscreen` - allow VM to request its windows to go fullscreen (without any colorful frame).

-Regardless of this setting, you can also set window fullscreen using trusted window manager settings (right click on title bar).
+    **Note:** Regardless of this setting, you can always put a window into fullscreen mode in Xfce4 using the trusted window manager by right-clicking on a window's title bar and selecting "Fullscreen".
+This functionality should still be considered safe, since a VM window still can't voluntarily enter fullscreen mode.
+The user must select this option from the trusted window manager in dom0.
+To exit fullscreen mode from here, press `alt` + `space` to bring up the title bar menu again, then select "Leave Fullscreen".

 -   `allow_utf8_titles` - allow to use UTF-8 in window titles,
 otherwise non-ASCII characters are replaced by underscore.